Table of contents

 - Make the reward worth it

 This might be the most important aspect of referral marketing.
 Without the right incentive, your audience might not feel encouraged enough to make a referral.
 Amex and Airbnb have referrers covered, offering respectively $75 and $29 for each referral.
+Other rewards might include free products or discounts on future purchases – subscription boxes, like snack box Graze have found this type of offer particularly effective.

 However, remember that money may not always be the right reward for referrals.
 You should assess your audience, research, and test out various benefits to find out what rewards and implementations work best.
 By applying referral marketing on existing channels, you’re making a major impact on your marketing without spending too much time or effort.